JKPearce/Tic-Tac-Toe/README.md

 Live Demo: [Here](https://jkpearce.github.io/Tic-Tac-Toe/)

 ## Goals
-The goal of this project is to understand using closures, object
+The goal of this project was to help understand Factory Functions and the Module Pattern (Closures)

 ### Tech used
 HTML, CSS, JavaScript